Nobel Prize Awards Ceremony 2009

 A second dinner, hosted by HM the King, honouring the 2009 laureates will be held this evening at the Royal Palace of Stockholm.

-Click here to view the Nobel Prize 2009 thread.Filed under Swedish Royals
+Click here to view the Nobel Prize 2009 thread.Filed under Sweden

-Tagged Carl XVI Gustaf, Crown Princess Victoria, Jonas Bergström, Nobel Prize, Prince Carl Philip, Princess Christina of the Netherlands, Princess Madeleine, Queen Silvia.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Jonas Bergström, Nobel Prize, Prince Carl Philip of Sweden, Princess Christina of the Netherlands, Princess Madeleine of Sweden, Queen Silvia of Sweden.